-Bitcoin and other virtual currencies have been determined to be commodities under the Commodity Exchange Act (CEA).
-Commission primarily regulates commodity derivatives contracts that are based on underlying commodities.
-While its regulatory oversight authority commodity cash markets is limited, the CFTC maintains general anti-fraud manipulation and enforcement authority over virtual currency cash markets as a commodity interstate commerce.
+Bitcoin and other virtual currencies have been determined to be commodities under the Commodity Exchange (CEA). ct The Commission primarily regulates commodity derivatives contracts that are based on underlying commodities.
+While its regulatory oversight authority over commodity cash markets is limited, the CFTC maintains general anti-fraud manipulation and enforcement authority over virtual currency cash markets as a commodity in interstate commerce.

-What makes virtual currency risky?
+What makes virtual cur ency risky?